Seneca-Scholars/SS-Status-C6/status.md

 -How to create input elements and types for input elements -How to refresh the table and clear out old ones .innerHTML -How to communicate updates to clients
+-How to only receive positive integers as inputs for HTML elements using min="1" and step="1"

 During the morning from 9-9:30am I started to learn about event bubbling, and how if a parent element has an event handler, an action done to a child element can run the parent's event handler.